 Dwight Lofts offer single stream recycling of all paper, plastic, glass and aluminum.
 There are collection speedpacks located in the basement.
 Please take all materials from your room to this location.

-As of January 1, 2012, the Illinois Products Recycling and Reuse Act has made extensive changes to the electronics disposal.
+As of January 1, 2012, the Illinois Products Recycling and Reuse Act has made extensive changes to the disposal of electronics.

 The following items cannot be thrown in the trash and must be recycled: cable receivers, computers and tablets (all sizes), digital converter boxes, DVD players/recorders, keyboards, mice, facsimile machines, monitors, portable music players, printers, satellite receivers, scanners, small scale servers, televisions, video game consoles, videocassette recorders.

-To schedule collection of these items, faculty and staff can submit a 360 facility request assigned to Recycling, students should contact Sustainability.
+To schedule a recycling collection of these items, faculty and staff must submit a 360 facility request selecting the Type: IT Requests, and Sub Type: Electronics Recycling.

 - Fluorescent light bulbs

 Due to the chemicals present in fluorescent light bulbs, light bulbs should not be thrown in the trash.
 Contact us for a pick-up.